 Another scenario is that you encounter geo-restricted content while browsing.
-With Opera, which comes with a built-in VPN, you can quickly enabled it and get past the restriction easily.
+With Opera, which comes with a built-in VPN, you can quickly enable it and get past the restriction easily.

 How about increasing your productivity?
-Thing such as My Flow and Workspaces have been designed specifically to help with many opened tabs and repetitive actions.
+Things such as My Flow and Workspaces have been designed specifically to help with many opened tabs and repetitive actions.

-Find our more, if you like, by hitting the Read more button down below.
+Find out more, if you like, by hitting the Read more button down below.

-- Resetting browsers can also fix them opening multiple tabs automatically as that will turn off (or remove) their extensions, clear browsing data (which might include virus scripts), and restore them to their default settings.
-To reset Google Chrome, enter ‘chrome://settings’ in the browser’s URL bar and press Return.
+- Resetting browsers can also fix them by opening multiple tabs automatically, as that will turn off (or remove) their extensions, clear browsing data (which might include virus scripts), and restore them to their default settings.
+To reset Google Chrome, enter chrome://settings in the browser’s URL bar and press Return.

 - Click the Advanced button.